maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 1. Connect to a node: `connect http://localhost:10300`
 2. Initialize the cluster: `cluster init --name=ignite3 --metastorage-group=node1,node2,node3`

+> **Note**: The initialization step creates essential system tables and structures in the Ignite cluster.
+The metastorage group defines which nodes will store this critical system information, with enough redundancy to maintain availability if one node fails.

 > **Important:** The initialization step is only performed once for a new cluster.
 If the command returns an error indicating the cluster is already initialized, you can proceed to the next step.

+> **Checkpoint #3**: After running the initialization command, you should see a success message.
+If you see "Cluster initialized successfully" or a message indicating the cluster is already initialized, you can proceed to the next step.

 ## Creating the Ignite Connection Manager